Which of the following is a function of the rough endoplasmic ret... | Channels for Pearson+

 Multiple Choice

-Which of the following is a function of the rough endoplasmic reticulum (ER) in the process of protein secretion?
+Which of the following is a function of the rough endoplasmic reticulum (ER)?

 A